CITY-TO-CITY COLLABORATION PROGRAM™

 A few current examples of City-to-City Initiatives:

-• Two State initiatives in Nigeria — in Lagos State and Akwa Ibom — have developed to link multiple Cities of Peace for mutual and Statewide benefit.
+• Two State initiatives in Nigeria — in Lagos State and Akwa Ibom State — have developed to link multiple Cities of Peace for mutual and Statewide benefit.
 In Lagos a group of judges, lawyers and mediators volunteer their expertise to help women at risk, among other actions for peace.

 • In China, the UNESCO Chair of Peace Studies in Nanjing: International City of Peace provided funding tor 33 Cities of Peace in Africa to help stop the spread of Covid-19.

-• In Argentina, the Mil Milenios de Paz organization has brought over twenty Cities Committed to Peace and is expanding into other countries in South America.
+• In Argentina, the Mil Milenios de Paz organization has brought over thirty Cities Committed to Peace and is expanding into other countries in South America.
 Each City Committed to Peace automatically joins the ICP Association.

 NOTE: The focus of International Cities of Peace is to encourage “in situ” voluntary actions to increase peace in each community.
 Networking with other Cities of Peace can be beneficial but can also distract from the essence of community peacebuilding.
 Act Local, Network Global™.